-It’s been five years since VantageScore was launched, billed as a more consumer-friendly alternative to the monolithic FICO credit score, but has it really made a difference?
+It’s been five years since VantageScore was launched as a more consumer-friendly alternative to the dominant FICO credit score, but has it really made a difference?
 It depends on who you ask

-"It's 2011, and VantageScore hasn’t gone away.
-It has continued to make inroads in some portion of the industry,” says Craig Focardi, a senior research director with advisory services firm TowerGroup.
+“VantageScore hasn’t gone away.
+It has continued to make inroads in some portion of the industry,” says Craig Focardi, a principal executive adviser with information services firm CEB TowerGroup.

-Still, five years after its arrival, no one is arguing that VantageScore has shaken FICO from the industry’s top spot.
+Still, 10 years after its arrival, no one is arguing that VantageScore has shaken FICO from the industry’s top spot.
 FICO’s scoring model is still unquestionably the most-common scoring tool used by U.S. lenders when deciding whether to loan money and at what interest rate.
 And critics say that as long as that remains true, consumers who want the most meaningful measure of their creditworthiness should opt for a FICO score over a VantageScore or any other score on the market.

 Consumer advocates have their own concerns about the use of alternative data.
 Wu says including information from utility companies, for example, could actually end up hurting some thin-file borrowers, since those are the consumers who typically struggle to make on-time payments.
 “There will be a lot of low-income consumers who will end up with black marks on their credit reports,” she says.